ManiAm/Video2Audio/README.md

 The frontend is the user-facing component of the system.
 It is built using Flask and provides a lightweight web interface that enables users to interact with the backend services.
 This service handles all user interactions including:

-- Registration:
+- User Registration:

   New users can sign up by providing a username, password, and email address.
 These credentials are sent to the auth_service, where they are stored after password hashing.

-- Login:
+- User Authentication:

   Existing users authenticate with their credentials.
 Upon successful login, a JWT token is issued by the auth_service and stored in Flask session cookies.
 This enables secure, authenticated requests to the backend without repeatedly asking the user to log in.

 - Video Upload:

   Authenticated users can upload video files through a simple web form.
 The uploaded file, along with the JWT token, is forwarded to the upload_service for processing.

 Here is a summary of endpoints: